mathren/top_down_compact_obj_mass/README.md

 ## Top-down approach to compact object masses

-We want to develop a new mapping between star (and core) mass and compact object remnant for rapid population synthesis calculations.
+We want to develop a new mapping between star (and core) mass and compact object remnant for population synthesis calculations.

-Our aim is to have one way to calculate this across the entire mass range (from neutron stars to above the pair-instability black hole mass gap).
+Our aim is to have one way to calculate this across the entire mass range (from neutron stars to black holes above the pair-instability mass gap).
 Moreover, we want the mapping to be continuous.
 This is not because it is a priori unphysical to have discontinuities, but because we don't want to artificially introduce features.
 Free parameters can